How To Clean Up Your WordPress Media Library

 Fortunately, this is something you can easily put a stop to.
 To do so, head to Settings > Media within your WordPress dashboard:

 To prevent the creation of multiple image sizes, simply change the values in each box to 0.
-Then, click Save Changes:
+Then, click on Save Changes:

 With no dimensions in place, WordPress will no longer be able to save multiple sizes of the same image.